System Design Space

 Open chapter

-API Security Patterns are responsible for ensuring that APIs remain secure under load, in a multi-tenant environment and in the presence of active attackers.
-It is a combination of protocols, access policies, abuse protection and observability.
+API Security Patterns ensure APIs remain secure under load, in multi-tenant settings, and against active attackers.
+The discipline combines protocol design, access policy, abuse protection, and operational observability.

 Core API security patterns